cyberphor/knowledge-base/cloud/business-operations/service-providers/README.md

 ## Services
 **Time to Market**
 Time to Market is the length of time between developing an idea and making it available to a customer.
-CSPs help reduce time to market.
+CSPs can help reduce time to market.

 **Managed Services**
 A Managed Service is when the design, deployment, migration, or management of your cloud resources is outsourced to the CSP or a Managed Service Provider.

+**License Managers**
+License managers mitigate license violations and overspending.

 ## Requests
 **Request for Information**